SCIFIHISTORY.NET

 Picture

-On this day in 1971, Doctor Who aired "Colony In Space, Part 6."
-This served as the twentieth episode of the program's eighth season, and here's the plot summary as provided by the Doctor Who Online Guide:
+On this day in 1971 (in the United Kingdom), Doctor Who aired "Colony In Space: Part 6."
+Officially, this served as the twentieth episode of the program's eighth season, and here's the plot summary as provided by the Doctor Who Online Guide:

 "In the underground city, the Doctor and the Master confront the guardian of the Doomsday Weapon.
 The miners make their last move to force the colonists to leave the planet."